 SAMPLES FROM YOUR SCHOOL

-- One unit of instruction from your grade level.
-This can be in any curricular area and should include the learnings taught including outcomes, standards, and benchmarks, assignments, activities and strategies used, and assessment methods/instruments.
+One unit of instruction from your grade level.
+This can be in any curricular area and should include all the learnings taught including outcomes, standards, and benchmarks, assignments, activities and strategies used, and assessment methods/instruments.

 PROBLEM OR ISSUE

 In preparation for the daily afternoon group sessions, please review the "Must Do" reading (below), and determine which of the questions is of greatest concern at your current school.

 Please review the MUST DO's and MAY DO's for readings in preparation for the course:

 What three key take-aways do you have from the readings?

 How do they connect to your current setting?

 Read the following foundational text and choose the question which best describes an area for growth at your school:

 Let's Celebrate Personalization: But Not Too Fast, C. Tomlinson, 2017 (in PDF above)